Governor bans large gatherings in greater Seattle area

 At least 10 long-term care facilities in the Seattle area have reported COVID-19 cases, with deaths at three of them — a worrying development as health officials have cautioned that the elderly and those with underlying conditions are especially at risk.

-Inslee on Tuesday outlined a list of requirements for such centers aimed at stopping the worst coronavirus outbreak in the nation.
-A nursing home in Issaquah and another in Seattle each reported the death of a resident on Tuesday, bringing the total COVID-19 deaths in the state to at least 24.
+Inslee on Tuesday outlined a list of requirements for such centers aimed at stopping the worst coronavirus outbreak in the nation Nineteen of the state's COVID-19 deaths are tied to the Life Care Center in Kirkland, Washington.

 La Corte reported from Olympia, Washington.
 Associated Press sportswriter Tim Booth contributed from Seattle.